History of Southwest Airlines: Repealing the Wright Amendment

-At a June 15, 2006, joint press conference held by the city of Dallas, the city of Fort Worth, DFW Airport, American Airlines and Southwest Airlines, the said parties announced a tentative agreement on how the Wright Amendment was to be phased out.
+In June 2006, Southwest executed an agreement together with Dallas, Fort Worth, DFW Airport, and American Airlines, and announced the parties' mutual support for the repeal of the Wright Amendment.
+The agreement permanently capped the number of gates at Love Field at 20 and gave American and Southwest preferential leases to the remaining gates.
+The agreement also prohibited international passenger flights from Dallas-area airports other than DFW, and stipulated that Southwest Airlines would lose gates at Love Field if it or a codeshare agreement partner offered flights from any airport within an 80 mi radius (which encompasses DFW), but these provisions would expire on January 1, 2025.

 Both the U.S. Senate and House of Representatives passed Wright-related legislation on September 29, 2006, and it was signed into law by President George W. Bush on October 13, 2006.
 The new law became effective on October 16, 2006, when the FAA Administrator notified Congress that any new aviation operations occurring as a result of the new law could be accommodated without adverse effect to the airspace.

 Southwest started selling tickets under the new law on October 19, 2006.
 Highlights of the agreement are the immediate elimination of through-ticketing prohibitions and unrestricted flights to domestic destinations eight years after the legislation takes effect.
 Because of the agreement, nationwide service became possible for Southwest; the law also defined the maximum number of gates at Love Field.
 Southwest controlled all but four of the Love Field gates.
 United Airlines controlled two and American Airlines was initially supposed to operate from the other two, however, because of American's merger with US Airways, it had to give up the two gates at DAL.
 Virgin America began leasing the two gates from American on October 13, 2014.
+The formal end of the Wright Amendment was marked by the arrival of Southwest Airlines Flight 1013 from Denver to Love Field at 7:51 am that day.

 Southwest remains the dominant passenger airline at Love Field, maintains its headquarters, hangars, training centers and flight simulators adjacent thereto and reflects its ties to Love Field in its winged heart livery and its stock exchange ticker symbol (LUV).